Perceptus-Labs/actus/README.md

 > "The bridge between perception and cognition starts with context — and this SDK builds that bridge."

+---

+## ✨ Key Capabilities

+* **V-JEPA-2 Model Serving**
+  Meta’s transformer-based visual encoder for action prediction and future-state estimation.

+* **Unified REST API**
+  Accepts base64-encoded images and returns structured intention predictions.

+* **Multiplatform Deployment**
+  Docker-ready, Modal Labs compatible, and supports traditional server environments.

+* **Intention-Focused Outputs**
+  The model output is formatted to align with the intent pipeline used by [Intentus](https://github.com/Perceptus-Labs/Intentus).

+* **FastAPI-Based Inference Layer**
+  Interactive API docs via `/docs`, health checks, and OpenAPI schema generation.

+---

+## 🧠 How It Works

+1. **Client sends a visual frame** (optionally with a goal image)
+2. **Actus encodes the image using V-JEPA-2** and passes it to an intention classifier
+3. **Prediction output is structured** as intention + confidence + metadata
+4. **Can be consumed by Intentus** for further reasoning or feedback-loop orchestration

+---

 ## 🚀 Quick Start

 ### Prerequisites